nuxt/image/docs/content/3.providers/netlify.md

 This provider is automatically enabled in Netlify deployments.

+## Local development

-You can also manually enable this provider for sites deployed on other platforms.
+You can also manually enable this provider for local development.
 To do so, add the following to your Nuxt configuration:

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({